jesgs/CloudRig/README.md

 <li> <details><summary>Example Production Rigs</summary>Since CloudRig is used to rig Blender Open Movie characters, and the resources of those movies are released to the public (sometimes for supporters, sometimes for everyone), there is a whole host of CloudRig character rigs available for you to download:

 - [Snow](https://studio.blender.org/characters/snow/) (Blender 4.1-4.5)
+- [Storm](https://studio.blender.org/characters/storm/) (Blender 5.0.
+CloudRig only used for body rig.)

 #### [Wing It!](https://www.youtube.com/watch?v=u9lj-c29dxI) (Blender 3.6)
 - [Dog](https://studio.blender.org/characters/dog/)